BaM-Robotics/2025-2026Log/README.md

 ## 8/27/25 3 Day of Preseason ;-;
 - Attached intake + servos to drivetrain
 - Nikka taught Arushi basic vexcode and programmed a barebones

+Goals for tomorrow are to throw a brain on the drivetrain and finish up the toggle for intake on the controller.

+Nikka wants to use two controllers for the robot at the competition.